pbosetti/xtemplate/README.md

 **NOTE**: As an added value of this approach, within your editor you will have the possibility to remotely open and edit directly all the files in the mounted directory.
 This comes very handy for changing ASCII files that are part of the project, e.g. configuration files, data files, etc.

 ## Step 5: Create the installer
-Using CPack, the provided Cmake template can easily create an installer for the linux environment:
+Using CPack, the provided CMake template can easily create an installer for the linux environment:
 ```bash
 $ ./armv7 make -Cxbuild package
 ```